 • Installing a dedicated electrical circuit, $250.

-Getting an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
-The mini-split tax credit is $300 for eligible systems installed at your home through December 31, 2021.
-We recommend consulting with your tax professional for more details.
+Buying an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
+The mini-split tax credit is $300 for certain systems installed at your home through December 31, 2021.
+We suggest consulting with your tax professional for more information.

 Energy companies in Rockford also usually offer rebates for purchasing energy-efficient heating and cooling equipment.
-We’ll help you go through this process to make sure you receive the best value from your new mini-split unit.
+We’ll help you navigate this process to confirm you have the best value from your new mini-split unit.

-Although getting a mini-split is typically costlier than standard heating and cooling systems, it’s an extremely efficient approach to heat and cool tricky parts of your house.
-These involve:
+Although purchasing a mini-split is often pricier than more common heating and cooling systems, it’s a very efficient way to heat and cool difficult areas in your house.
+These can be:

 • Additions.